ilijamt/android-appopslauncher/README.md

 ![Release](https://img.shields.io/badge/release-1.0-blue.svg "Release")

 This is just a launcher for App Ops that is present in Android 4.3+, and this doesn't work on all devices.

-If you find a device that this works on, tell me so I can add it.
+If you find a device that this works on, tell me so I can add it to the list.

 |    API    	| 18 (Jelly Bean 4.3)                                                     |  19 (KitKat 4.4–4.4.4)                                              | 21 (Lollipop 5.0)                                                  | 22 (Lollipop 5.1)                                                  |